How to Quiet ATV Exhaust Noise – Your 12 Best Options

 The sound is widely recognized as the number one challenge by those who work hard to keep our riding trails open.
 A loud exhaust is also one of the major obstacles when looking to open up new trails to motorized recreation riding.

-In later years, the problem has become even worse with large four-stroke engines entering the scene.
-These bikes tend to be much louder than the two strokes, especially when installing performance exhaust systems.
+The problem has become even worse in later years with large four-stroke engines entering the scene.
+These ATVs are typically much louder than the two strokes, especially when installing performance exhaust systems.

-On one hand, you have ATV riders that just want to enjoy their trail rides in nature.
+On the one hand, there are ATV riders who simply seek to enjoy their trail rides in nature.
 They feel that others need to accept the occasional ATV passing by.

-On the other hand, you have those that feel loud engine sound is completely ruining their experience of being out enjoying the silence of nature.
+On the other hand, you have those that feel loud engine sound is completely ruining their experience of enjoying nature’s silence.

-Somewhere in between, you find many ATV enthusiasts who can understand both viewpoints.
-These riders are frustrated with those that install screaming aftermarket exhausts on their big four-stroke machines just to achieve an almost unnoticeable power gain.
+Somewhere in between, there are numerous ATV enthusiasts who can empathize with both perspectives.
+These riders are frustrated with individuals who install loud aftermarket exhausts on their large four-stroke machines, mainly to attain a nearly imperceptible power increase.

 The reality is that riders running loud aftermarket exhausts on open trails contribute to heating this conflict to the boiling point.
 As a result, we see an increasing number of trails and riding areas being permanently closed.

-Being allowed to ride on public grounds is a privilege that is directly influenced by the opinion of the majority.
-On private land, all it takes is to annoy the landowner, and the trail is closed.
+Being allowed to ride on public grounds is a privilege directly influenced by the majority’s opinion.
+All it takes is to annoy the landowner, and the trail closes.

 It all comes down to upsetting fewer people.
 Over time, this strategy will increase the number of ATV trails and riding grounds available for us to enjoy.

-Another great benefit of having a silent exhaust on your trail machine is being able to communicate with your passenger without having to scram your lungs out.
+Another significant benefit of having a quiet exhaust on your trail machine is the ability to communicate with your passenger without needing to shout or strain your voice.
 After longer rides, you get home feeling much less exhausted as well.

 Goal: Quiet ATV Performance Exhaust for Racing